rashmiap/boilerplate-project-exercisetracker/README.md

-# Exercise Journal App
+# Exercise Journal API

-An online app that records exercise activity
+A REST API that processes exercise activity

 ### Development
-    * Frontend is built using HTML/CSS
+    * Frontend is built using HTML/CSS and is used to demo API functions
-    * Middleware is a REST API handles data creation, updates, and retrieval
+    * API is built using Node/Express and handles data creation, updates, and retrieval
     * Backend is a MongoDB document database that stores user and exercise data

 ### User Stories: